Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/plantmasst.md

 The example below illustrates a search using an USI for the compound moroidin as input (Box 1).
 The fields marked with an “**X**” were not altered, and by default, the search will look only for exact matches within the specified parameters (Analog Search \= No, Box 2).

-The remaining fields (Fragment Tolerance, Cosine Threshold, Minimum Matched Peaks, Delta Mass Below.Above) can be adjusted as necessary.
+The remaining fields (Fragment Tolerance, Cosine Threshold, Minimum Matched Peaks, Delta Mass Below/Above) can be adjusted as necessary.

-Finally, the user can click “**Search plantMASST by USI**” (Box 3) to perform the search.
+Finally, the user can click "**Search plantMASST by USI**" (Box 3) to perform the search.

 ![](img/plantmasst/img4.png)
 _**Figure 4.** Search parameters populated for USI search for the compound moroidin.
 By default, the Analog Search is off, and the search will look for matches within the tolerance input for PM Tolerance and fragment tolerance.
 Box 1 \- USI input for moroidin.
 Box 2 \- Parameters set with Analog Search off (default).
 Box 3 \- Search button to perform the search using the provided USI._